cedric-charlesia/cedric-charlesia/README.md

 ⚡ Fun fact:

-- After graduation, I made a **1000 days** backpacking trip trough Australia an Asia During my time in Taiwan, I learned a bit of Mandarin Chine and I created a [Taipei Timelapse](https://vimeo.com/numericnomade/taipei-timelapse).
+- After graduation, I made a **1000 days** backpacking trip trough Australia an Asia During my time in Taiwan, I learned a bit of Mandarin Chinese and I created a [Taipei Timelapse](https://vimeo.com/numericnomade/taipei-timelapse).

 - Beyong the web, but I am also a pastor (yes, that's right) in a church in Paris.
 So, I get to spend much time with a lot a different kind of people!